Rafael Urdaneta: Presidency

 In 1830, the rising animosity between New Granadians and Venezuelans reached a boiling point.
 At the time, the Venezuelan battalion Callao, loyal to General Bolívar, was stationed in Bogotá.
 Another battalion, loyal to General Francisco de Paula Santander, and also stationed in the same city, persuaded the Government to relocate Callao to the city of Tunja.
 This action provoked an uproar in the civilian population from Venezuela that lived in Bogotá, and triggered a confrontation between both battalions.

 The Callao battalion defeated the Neogranadine battalion and President Joaquín Mosquera y Arboleda and Vice President Domingo Caycedo y Sanz de Santamaría fled from the capital.
 On September 5, 1830, General Urdaneta took control of the presidency under the title of "Provisional Chief of the Government of the Republic of Colombia".
 It was the hope of General Urdaneta and his allies to persuade Bolívar, who had resigned in May of that year, to return to the capital and once again take over as president.

 When it became clear that Bolívar would not return to the capital, and in an effort to restore peace and order, Urdaneta ordered Congress to convene on June 15, 1831, in the city of Villa de Leyva.

 Nevertheless, before congress could convene, the Neogranadine generals expressed their displeasure against General Urdaneta, and military actions erupted throughout the country.
 Generals José María Obando and José Hilario López took control of the southern states of New Granada, and General José Salvador Córdova Muñoz of the northern states.
 On April 14, 1831, the advancing armies proclaimed Caycedo as the legitimate head of the executive, and requested General Urdaneta to enter into peace negotiations.
 Urdaneta accepted, and met with the Neogranadine generals in the town of Apulo.
 On 28 April both parties signed the Treaty of Apulo, by which peace was secured and Urdaneta relinquished power.

+Legacy

+Urdaneta appears as a Comandante General in Sid Meier's Civilization VI, available only to users playing as the Gran Colombia civilization.